rafibayer/Websocket-Chatroom/src/server/README.md

 This is the server for the Websocket-Chatroom.
 This server was created using asyncio and websockets for Python, and containerized using Docker.
 See [How It Works](#How-It-Works) for more details.

 ## How It Work
 `server.py` defines a Server object using our configuration files.
 When this object is created, a Chatroom object is also created to handle the behavior of our chatroom. when `.start()` is called on the server, asyncio is used to serve our function `ws_handler_async()` as a websocket handler.
-This function essentially describes what to do with each new connection. `ws_handler_async()` sends information about the connection to the Chatroom, as well as all future messages, from this client.
+This function essentially describes what to do with each new connection. `ws_handler_async()` sends information about the connection to the Chatroom, as well as all future messages from this client.

 `chatroom.py` describes how most client interactions are handled.
 There are several "handler" methods, such as `handle_connection()`, `handle_message()`, and `handle_disconnect()` that take information about the event and define the appropriate behavior and response.
-Some are handled in `chatroom.py`, while others are send to other specialized handlers.
+Some are handled in `chatroom.py`, while others are sent to other specialized handlers.

 ### Contents Overview
 - server